joblib/joblib-spark/README.md

     regr.predict(diabetes_X_test)
 ```

-But note that, for some algorithm, such as `sklearn.ensemble.RandomForestClassifier`, there's `n_jobs`
+Note: for `sklearn.ensemble.RandomForestClassifier`, there is a `n_jobs` parameter,
-parameter, that means the algorithm may support model training/inference in parallel, and its implementation
+that means the algorithm support model training/inference in parallel,
-may bind the backend to built-in backends, so the spark backend may still not work.
-User need check
+but in its inference implementation, it bind the backend to built-in backends,
-corresponding class doc for details.
+so the spark backend not work for this case.